Community + Values Initiative

 Pathways to Community

-Who are we as an academic community?
+Who are we as a community?

 What is our collective relationship?